Airplane!: Casting

 The role of Ted Striker was written for David Letterman, who had auditioned for a news anchorman role in Kentucky Fried Movie.
 Letterman did a screen test in 1979 that ZAZ liked and they wanted him to do a second audition, but Letterman did not want to pursue the role and was not selected.
 Chevy Chase, Barry Manilow, Bill Murray and Fred Willard were also considered for the role.
 Caitlyn Jenner (Note: At the time of production, Caitlyn was still presenting as male and known as Bruce Jenner.) also read for the part.
-Instead, ZAZ opted for Robert Hays, co-star of ABC situation comedy Angie.
-Elaine's part was auditioned for by Sigourney Weaver and Shelley Long but eventually went to Julie Hagerty.
+Instead, ZAZ opted for Robert Hays, co-star of ABC's situation comedy Angie.
+Elaine's part was auditioned for by Sigourney Weaver and Shelley Long but eventually went to Julie Hagerty, in her film debut.
 The directors advised the pair to play their roles straight.
 Hays and Hagerty developed an on-screen chemistry that worked in the film's favor; they spent time to practice and perfect the bar dance routine set to "Stayin' Alive", among other scenes.

 For the "red zone/white zone" send-up of curbside terminal announcements in which public address announcers "Betty" and "Vernon" argue over the red and white zones, ZAZ went through the usual process of auditioning professional voice actors, but failed to find ones who could provide the desired authenticity.
 Instead, the filmmakers ultimately sought out and hired the real-life married couple who had recorded the announcement tapes which were then being used at Los Angeles International Airport.
 ZAZ lifted some of their dialog directly from the 1968 novel Airport, written by Arthur Hailey who had also written Zero Hour!s script.
 The lifted lines included ones about an unwanted pregnancy; David Zucker said the couple "got a kick out of it".
 The role of the Hare Krishna in the airport went to a college roommate of Hays's, newcomer David Leisure, due to Leisure's willingness to shave his head for the bit part; it would be several more years before Leisure landed his breakthrough role as Joe Isuzu.
 Baseball player Pete Rose was originally considered for the role of Roger Murdock.
+Singer Maureen McGovern, who had previously sung the theme songs of the disaster films The Poseidon Adventure (1972) and The Towering Inferno (1974), made her credited acting debut as the singing nun.
+Ethel Merman had her final on-screen role as Lt.
+Hurwitz, a shellshocked soldier who believes he is Ethel Merman.